Tips for mastering tabletop RPG sessions at conventions

 If there is one single takeaway from this article: Start packing a tablecloth for your convention games.

-Plan some time to set up
+Plan some time to set up the gaming table

 For your convention session, you should always be at your table 30 minutes before your session starts.
 You’ll need this time to prepare your GM equipment, decorate the table and sort the handouts and characters sheets.
 You should be done preparing as soon as the players show up.
 This will make a really good impression on them and lets you start with the game once the players are ready to go.
 Every minute saved before the game starts will remove pressure off of you if the game takes longer than planned.
 And it always takes longer than planned.